 Dealing with Leaking Breast Milk

-Especially, during the first few weeks postpartum while your milk supply is being established and leaking is much more prominent.
+This is especially true during the first few weeks postpartum, while your milk supply is being established and leaking is much more prominent.

 Not to mention, the mess of EVERYTHING leaky breast milk makes of your clothes and furniture.

 I’m sure you know that breast pads are an available option to solve this problem.
 In fact, if you still want to go that route after reading this, I can get you some for FREE with this link and the code LOVEOURLITTLES.

 Even so, the sad reality remains true – that milk is still lost forever, never to reach your little one’s tummy.

 Additionally, breast pads quickly get moist, making the environment much more friendly to harmful bacteria and funguses, like yeast.